mahdabagas/sea-salon/README.md

 # and
 npm run dev
 ```

-finally, Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-to Open database with prisma can run
+to Open database with prisma you can run
 ```bash
 npx prisma studio
 ```
 Open link already deploy [https://sea-salon-liart.vercel.app/](https://sea-salon-liart.vercel.app/)